-If the property is in an unsafe condition and your landlord won't repair it, contact your local council.
+- ☐ If the property is in an unsafe condition and your landlord won't repair it contact your local authority.
 They have powers to make landlords deal with serious health and safety hazards.
-You can also report this to your local Trading Standards office.

-- You may be able to take your landlord to court yourself if you think the property is not fit for habitation, under the Homes (Fitness for Human Habitation) Act 2018.
-The court can make the landlord carry out repairs and pay you compensation.
+You can also report this to your local Trading Standards. - □ You may be able to take your landlord to court yourself if you think the property is not fit for habitation, under the Homes (Fitness for Human Habitation) Act 2018.
+The court can make the landlord carry out repairs and can also make the landlord pay you compensation.
 You may also be able to take your landlord to court if they do not carry out some repairs.
-For more information, please see Shelter's advice on section 11 of the Landlord and Tenant Act 1985. - property and your local council has sent a notice to the landlord telling them to make repairs, your landlord may not be able to evict you with a section 21 notice (no-fault eviction) for six months after the council's notice.
-You can still be evicted with a section 8 notice if you break the terms of your tenancy. - Failure to comply with a statutory notice is an offence.
-Depending on the notice, local councils may prosecute or fine the landlord up to £30,000.
-Local councils have powers to apply for banning orders which prevent landlords or property agents from managing or letting out property if they are convicted of certain offences.
+For more information, please see the Shelter advice on section 11 of the Landlord and Tenant Act 1985. - ☐ If you have a serious complaint about the property and your local authority has sent a notice to the landlord telling them to make repairs, your landlord may not be able to evict you with a section 21 notice (no fault eviction) for 6 months after the council's notice.
+You can still be evicted with a section 8 notice if you break the terms of your tenancy. - □ Failure to comply with a statutory notice is an offence.
+Depending on the notice, local authorities may prosecute or fine the landlord up to £30,000.
+Local authorities have powers to apply for banning orders which prevent landlords or property agents from managing and/ or letting out property if they are convicted of certain offences.
 If a landlord or property agent receives a banning order, they will be added to the Database of Rogue Landlords and Property Agents.
-There is a specific process for banning order offences.
+There is a specific process for this, which can be found here.

-- If a landlord or letting agent charges you a prohibited payment (a banned fee according to the Tenant Fees Act 2019) or unlawfully keeps a holding deposit, they could be liable for a fine of up to £5,000.
-If there are multiple breaches, they could be liable for a fine of up to £30,000 as an alternative to prosecution.
-Local councils are responsible for issuing these fines.
-Landlords or letting agents cannot rely on giving notice under section 21 to obtain a possession order if they have not repaid any unlawful fees or deposits they have charged under the terms of the Tenant Fees Act.
-Tenants are also able to make an application to the tribunal to recover a prohibited payment, which can order a landlord or agent to repay a payment which has been charged unlawfully.
-The government's guidance on the Tenant Fees Act contains more information. - If your landlord is making unannounced visits or harassing you, contact your local council.
-If more urgent, dial 999. - If you are being forced out illegally, contact your local council.
-Shelter and Civil Legal

-Advice may also be able to help you.
+- ☐ If a landlord or letting agent charges you a prohibited payment (a banned fee according to the Tenant Fees Act 2019) or unlawfully retains a holding deposit they could be liable for a fine of up to £5,000 and if there are multiple breaches they could be liable for a fine up to £30,000 as an alternative to prosecution.
+Local authorities are responsible for issuing these fines.
+Landlords or letting agents cannot rely on giving notice under section 21 to obtain a possession order if they have not repaid any unlawful fees or deposits they have charged under the terms of the Act. - If your landlord is making unannounced visits or harassing you - contact your local authority, or if more urgent dial 999. - ☐ If you are being forced out illegally contact your local authority.
+Shelter and Civil Legal Advice (see Help and Advice below) may also be able to help you.
 If your landlord wants you to leave the property, they must notify you in writing, with the right amount of notice.
-You can only be legally removed from the property if your landlord has a court order for possession and a warrant is executed by court bailiffs. - If you live with your partner and you separate, you may have the right to carry on living in your home. - If you are concerned about finding another place to live, contact the housing department of your local council straight away.
+You can only be legally removed from the property if your landlord has a court order for possession and a warrant is executed by court bailiffs or sheriffs. - If you live with your partner and you separate, you may have the right to carry on living in your home. - ☐ If you are concerned about finding another place to live, then contact the Housing Department of your local authority straight away.
 Depending on your circumstances, they may have a legal duty to help you find accommodation and they can also provide advice.
-The local council should not wait until you are evicted before taking action to help you.
+The local authority should not wait until you are evicted before taking action to help you.